Samia Suluhu Hassan: Early life and education

 Suluhu was born in the Sultanate of Zanzibar on 27 January 1960 to a teacher and his wife.
 Four years later, Zanzibar unified with Tanganyika to form the nation of Tanzania.
 She completed her secondary education in 1977, and she began working as an office clerk.
-In 1978, she married agriculturalist Hafidh Ameir.
-Together they had three sons and one daughter.
+In 1978, she married agriculturalist Hafidh Ameir Hassan.
+They had three sons and one daughter before Ameir died in 2026.
 Their daughter Wanu Hafidh Ameir, born 1982, the couple's second child, became a member of the Zanzibar House of Representatives.

 Suluhu pursued a number of short courses on a part-time basis.
 In 1986, she graduated from the Institute of Development Management (present-day Mzumbe University) with an advanced diploma in public administration.
 Between 1992 and 1994, she attended the University of Manchester and earned a postgraduate diploma in economics.
 In 2015, she obtained her MSc in Community Economic Development via a joint programme between the Open University of Tanzania and Southern New Hampshire University.

 In 1988, Suluhu became a development officer with the regional Zanzibar government.
 She became a project manager at the World Food Programme.
-In the 1990s, she was put in charge of a body that regulates non-governmental organisations in Zanzibar.
+In the 1990s, she was put in charge of a body that regulates non-governmental organizations in Zanzibar.

+Personal life

+Suluhu's husband, agriculturalist Hafidh Ameir Hassan, whom she married in 1978, died of heart disease in Zanzibar on 7 September 2026.
+He was buried at the couple's private residence in the coastal village of Kizimkazi, Unguja South Region, Zanzibar, also on 7 September 2026.